Yes, you read the title correctly.

 We have seen that even the most hunted criminals, can evade capture when using strong cryptography and proper OpSec.

-The ring leader of one of the most investigated child pornography rings still remains at large today because those who followed the rules.
+The ring leader of one of the most investigated child exploitation rings still remains at large today because those who followed the rules.

 Latest posts by Tarquin (see all)